List of Power Rangers Ninja Storm characters: Cameron "Cam" Watanabe

-Cameron "Cam" Watanabe (Jason Chan) is the son of Sensei Kanoi Watanabe and Miko, nephew of Lothor, and cousin to Marah and Kapri.
+Cameron "Cam" Watanabe (Jason Chan) is the Green Samurai Ranger.
+He is the son of Sensei Kanoi Watanabe and Miko.
+He is also Lothor's nephew through his father's side.
 Kanoi made a promise to Cam's mother that Cam would never be trained in the ways of the ninja.
 As such, Cam was not a student at the Wind Ninja Academy, but he was a constant presence and usually at his father's side.
 Unable to train, he began putting his talents to use in the technological arena.

-After the academy was destroyed by Lothor and his minions, Cam took Shane, Tori, and Dustin into a high-tech underground dojo.
-Under instruction from Sensei Watanabe, who had been turned into a guinea pig, he (reluctantly) presented the three with Wind Morphers, allowing them to become the Wind Rangers.
+After the Wind Academy was destroyed by Lothor, Cam took Shane, Tori, and Dustin to Ninja Ops.
+Under instruction from Sensei Watanabe, he (reluctantly) presented the three with Wind Morphers, allowing them to become the Wind Rangers.

-Throughout the series, Cam used his brilliant intellect to construct/maintain power spheres, Zords, and weapons for the Rangers.
-For example, when Sensei was captured by the Thunder Rangers, Cam created a powerful forcefield to protect his father.
-After Hunter and Blake joined the team, Cam discovered the mystery piece in their Megazord that would allow the Storm Megazord to combine with the Thunder Megazord.
+Throughout the series, Cam used his skills to construct/maintain power spheres, Zords, and weapons for the Rangers.
 Early on, Cam often displayed a sarcastic personality and low opinion towards Shane, Tori and Dustin.
 Besides their faulty track record in training, Cam was also jealous that they got to be Rangers and not him.
-When this became known, Tori suggested Cam talk to his father, while Shane, Dustin, Hunter and Blake argued to Sensei Watanabe that Cam would make the perfect Ranger.

-Throughout the series, Cam began to change his opinion towards Shane, Tori, and Dustin when Shane, Tori, and Dustin proved him wrong time and time again and eventually he became good friends with them and he began to see them as great Rangers and great ninjas.
+Despite shown to be a competent fighter, Sensei Watanabe's promise prevented Cam from becoming a ranger (over the protests of the other rangers).
+Throughout the series, Cam began to change his opinion towards Shane, Tori, and Dustin as they proved him wrong time and time again.
+Eventually he became good friends with them, and he began to see them as great Rangers and great ninjas.